hoverinc/hover-capture-ios/Sources/HVCaptureSDK/HVCaptureSDK.docc/GettingStarted.md

 ## Overview

 The SDK is akin to an embedded app within a host app.
 It will run and attach its own `View`s to the `ViewController`, and run as a self-contained black box until the capture session is complete.
 This article will walk through the steps required to use the SDK within a host app.

 ### Initializing the SDK

 The SDK should be initialized as early as possible in the app lifecycle.
-This is because the SDK does some background work to set up required structures and upload any remaining captured data from past jobs that have yet to complete.
+This is because the SDK does some background processing to set up required structures and upload any remaining captured data from past jobs that have yet to complete.
 As such, the SDK should (ideally) be initialized in host application’s `applicationDidFinishLaunching` method, so that the SDK can continue uploading any files that remain to be uploaded.
 This helps expedite 3D model generation, as we need all the captured images and metadata to begin the 3D reconstruction process.

 ```swift